To content

 Bechmarking photo editing apps

-• Importing photos from your computer
+• Import photos from your computer

-• Comparing different versions of these photos
+• Compare different versions of these photos

-• Adjusting colors and contrast of photos
+• Adjust color and contrast of photos

-• Drawing overlays on photos
+• Draw overlays on photos

 Paper wireframe of KIBI media